How do you know if your chimney power consumption is too high? Read this guide on chimney power consumption to find out more.

 How do you calculate it?

 Calculation of cost is pretty simple, but a few variables need to be taken into account.
-The amount of time you cook each day, how many burners you have running and at what power setting, and how often your chimney is on all determine how much electricity a chimney will consume each month.
+The amount of time you cook each day, how many burners you have and at what power setting, and how often your chimney is on all determine how much electricity a chimney will consume each month.

 In the below example of how chimney power consumption is measured –